stanleyanthony/Top-uk-youtubers-in-2024/README.md

 Here are the key questions we need to answer for our marketing client:

-Question 1: Who are the top 10 YouTubers with the most subscribers?
+1. Who are the top 10 YouTubers with the most subscribers?
 2. Which 3 channels have uploaded the most videos?
 3. Which 3 channels have the most views?
 4. Which 3 channels have the highest average views per video?